RevenueHunt/docs/docs/how-to-guides/use-block-logic.md

 # How to use Block Logic

-[Block logic](https://docs.revenuehunt.com/reference/quiz-builder/#block-logic) is a feature of the [Results Page](https://docs.revenuehunt.com/reference/quiz-builder/#results-page) that allows you to make blocks visible or hidden based on customer's responses.
+[Block logic or Display Logic](https://docs.revenuehunt.com/reference/quiz-builder/#block-logic) is a feature of the [Results Page](https://docs.revenuehunt.com/reference/quiz-builder/#results-page) that allows you to make blocks visible or hidden based on customer's responses.

 ## Results Page